 If you would like more information about Horizons professionals or other related corporate matters, send us an email at email@example.com, and we’ll have a Horizons professional contact you.

 Horizons Corporate Advisory helps clients solve complex problems, thrive and be inherently responsible in their business activities worldwide.
-The countries we operate in include Belarus, Belgium, China, Colombia, Costa Rica, Cyprus, Ecuador, France, Germany , Indonesia, Italy, Lichtenstein, Luxemburg, Macau, Malta, Mongolia, Netherlands, Nigeria, Portugal, Russia, Singapore, Spain, Switzerland (French and German-speaking cantons), Turkey, United Kingdom (England and Wales) and the United States of America.
+The countries we operate in include Belarus, Belgium, China, Colombia, Costa Rica, Cyprus, Ecuador, France, Germany , Indonesia, Italy, Lichtenstein, Luxemburg, Macau, Malta, Mexico, Mongolia, Netherlands, Nigeria, Portugal, Russia, Singapore, Spain, Switzerland (French and German-speaking cantons), Turkey, United Kingdom (England and Wales) and the United States of America.

 Please visit our website at horizons-advisory.com